James Hargest College: Leadership

 Students are preferred to go to the Deputies or Associate principal before escalating a problem to the principal.

 Principals

 On 24 August 2009, Paul O'Connor, who had been the principal since 1993, announced his resignation from the role due to retirement.
 He remained principal until the end of 2009.

 On 5 November 2009, Andy Wood was announced as Paul O'Connor's successor in the role.
 Wood was principal of Central Southland College in the nearby town Winton.
 Wood was also deputy principal of the college from 1982 to 2003.
 He began in the role in the first term of 2010.
-In November 2019, Mike Newell was announced as the new principal of the school.
+In November 2019, Mike Newell, the principal of Northern Southland College, was announced as the new principal of the school.
 He started at the beginning of Term 2, 2020.

+At the start of 2025, Mike Newell announced his resignation as principal due to his uptake of the Chief Advisory Role at the new Crown entity, New Zealand School Property Agency.
+Anna McDowall has been selected to replace Newell as principal at the start of Term 2.

 Clubs and Groups

 James Hargest College is home to various internal and external clubs and groups.
 These include:

 Leo Club

 The school hosts the Leo Lions Club.
 A club intended to develop leadership qualities by participating in social service activities.